poulainf/K-mer_proportion/README.md

 ##  K-mer ratio determination

 Trikmer_analyser_0.5_global1000.pl

 We estimated K-mers representation in synthetic genome by calculating the ratio of observed vs. expected K-mers number of count as described by Werman et al. (29).
 A K-mer is defined as a collection of sequences with a commune motif.
 For instance the NTC K-mer encompasses ATC, CTC, GTC and TTC sequences.
 The number of observed K-mers is directly count from synthetic genome.
 Expected number is estimated by the average of one thousand K-mers counting of randomly shuffled sequences.
 This null model based on one thousand iteration ensure a random K-mer occurrence representation of sequences with a same nucleotide composition.

+The returned observed vs. expected K-mer ratio indicate the representation of the K-mer in the analyze sequence.
+A ratio value << 0 indicate a K-mer under representation and a value = 0 point a non-affected representation.

+# GENIC K-MER analysis #
+K-mer_proportion is a PERL software suit wich anable K-mer representativity analyze in coding sequences data set.

+##  Input sequence split to reduce counter analysis

+cds_ncds_split.03.pl

+Synthetic coding genome fasta file is split to perform parallel analysis.

+##  K-mer ratio determination

+Trikmer_analyser_0.5_genic1000.pl

+We estimated K-mers representation in synthetic genome by calculating the ratio of observed vs. expected K-mers number of count as described by Werman et al. (29).
+A K-mer is defined as a collection of sequences with a commune motif.
+For instance the NTC K-mer encompasses ATC, CTC, GTC and TTC sequences.
+The number of observed K-mers is directly count from synthetic genome.
+Expected number is estimated by the average of one thousand K-mers counting of randomly shuffled sequences.
+This null model based on one thousand iteration ensure a random K-mer occurrence representation of sequences with a same nucleotide composition.